mbuotidem/mbuotidem.github.io/_snippets/clientvpn.md

 1. Add the line `pull-filter ignore "redirect-gateway"` to the ovpn file.

 > **Note:** Step 6 deserves a bit of explanation.
-During testing on a local device using the AWS-provided VPN client, I found that AWS Client VPN was still routing all traffic through the VPN—even though `split_tunnel` was enabled.
+During testing on a local device using the AWS-provided VPN client, I found that even though `split-tunnel` was enabled, AWS Client VPN was still routing all traffic through the VPN.
 The culprit was the `redirect-gateway` flag which the AWS provided client was setting.
 >
 >Fortunately, `pull-filter` is one of the supported [OpenVPN